 Make Christmas a sustainability project.

-How about getting together with your partner, kids, friends, and start thinking together about sustainable holidays.
+How about getting together with your partner, kids, and friends and start thinking together about sustainable holidays?
 You can make Christmas environment-friendly for the benefit of all.
 Instead of running around and buying each other things that we might not need at all, may it not be a good idea to forget about gifts and spend time together instead!

 If you do not want to give up gifts, make sure that you do not wrap gifts in plastic.
-Avoid plastic, there are a lot of innovative ideas to do this.
-Wrapping things in fabrics or scarfs, for example.
-Finally, there are beautiful ideas to use environmentally friendly and sustainable materials.
+Avoid plastic; there are a lot of innovative ideas to do this.
+Wrapping things in fabrics or scarves, for example.
+Finally, there are beautiful ideas for using environmentally friendly and sustainable materials.

 How about being aware of how much paper is being wasted to wrap gifts and packing your Christmas presents in an environmentally friendly way?
 Take a look at what you have left off last year’s wrapping paper instead of buying something new.
 If you do not have one in stock, then this year’s gifts will creatively wrap things up with papers, strings, and other things you already have.
 You can invite your family and friends to do the same.
 Uniquely packaged gifts are not only sustainable, but you can also show your creativity.

 Buy locally grown ingredients for your delicious Christmas menu.
-Seasonal Vegetables from the region are fresh, taste delicious and are full of nutrients.
-By doing this, you are helping to use less fuel and less packaging material; especially if you shop at local farmers markets.
+Seasonal Vegetables from the region are fresh, taste delicious, and are full of nutrients.
+By doing this, you are helping to use less fuel and packaging material, especially if you shop at local farmers’ markets.

-Best is to buy directly from an organic farmer in your area; this will help as well as encourage them to continue the hard work.
-Buy the things you need from people you know, like, and trust Don’t feed corporations, instead support your community
+The best is to buy directly from an organic farmer in your area; this will help as well as encourage them to continue the hard work.
+Buy the things you need from people you know, like, and trust.
+Don’t feed corporations; instead, support your community.